Job Title: Environmental Technician

 Qualifications and Experience

-- A Diploma from a Technical College, or Bachelor’s Degree in a field such as Environmental Sciences or Biological Sciences.
+- A diploma from a technical college, or bachelor’s degree in a field such as environmental science.

 - 3-5 years environmental experience in Resources or Mining (preferably Coal).

-- Experience analyzing environmental sample data and reporting results to regulatory bodies and stakeholders.
+- Experience analysing environmental sample data and reporting results to regulatory bodies and stakeholders.